 Missing files and assets

-Missing references are one of the most common reasons for:
+Missing references are one of the most common reasons for:- incorrect output

 - missing textures or elements